Hawick RFC Constitution

 including all members of the Club's mini section

-Hawick and their members, will be awarded temporary membership restricted to the period of their visit.
-This facility will also be
+Park, Hawick and their members, will be awarded temporary membership restricted to the period of their visit.
+This facility

-granted to members of Hawick's Albion, Harlequins, Linden, PSA, Wanderers, Trades, YM Rugby Football Clubs.
+will also be granted to members (players and officials) of Hawick’s Harlequins, Linden, Trades and Youth Rugby Football Clubs

 - Any member found guilty of improper conduct will be expelled by a majority at a Management Committee Meeting called for that purpose,